KPHX: KHAT

 The station at 1480 AM signed on the air on June 10, 1958, as a daytime-only country music station called KHAT.
 This format stayed in place until 1972, when it switched to an all-news radio format as KPHX, which only lasted about a year.
 The format and call sign changes accompanied a 1972 sale to Phoenix Broadcasting Co.
 This period saw additional changes, including a power increase from 500 to 1,000 watts.

 Around 1974, with its sale to the Riverside Amusement Park Company, KPHX became a Spanish language station playing Regional Mexican music.
 By 1982, KPHX had started operating at night, using two transmitter sites to provide the daytime and nighttime service.

 Comedy and adult standards

 Starting in 2004, KPHX aired a syndicated all-comedy format, which remained for nearly two years.
 KPHX flipped to an adult standards format in 2006, featuring the "Music of Your Life" radio network.

 Progressive talk format

-After KXXT (1010 kHz AM), the Phoenix affiliate of Air America Radio since the fall of 2004, was sold to a station group known as Communicom in January 2006, and as a result changed to a Christian radio format by March 2006, the progressive talk format disappeared from the Phoenix radio airwaves.
+After KXXT (1010 AM), the Phoenix affiliate of Air America Radio since the fall of 2004, was sold to a station group known as Communicom in January 2006, and as a result changed to a Christian radio format by March 2006, the progressive talk format disappeared from the Phoenix radio airwaves.
 In late March 2006, the owners of KPHX entered into a local marketing agreement (LMA) with Sheldon Drobny's Nova M Radio, bringing the Air America progressive/liberal talk format to KPHX.